 She estimates one third to a half of her employer LTC clients take LTC as a 10-pay plan.

-Another piece of advice she offers to LTC producers seeking to sell executive carveouts is to be aware that this type of sale can take one to three years to complete.
+Another piece of advice she offers to LTC producers seeking to sell executive carveouts is to be aware this type of sale can take one to three years to complete.

 On the other hand, the sale can require the producer to act fast.
 She recalls an engineering firm with 70 employees and three principals that contacted her.

 “One of them had her mom in a nursing home where, as it happened, I used to work,” Steingold says.
 “When I paid a call to her firm, we recognized each other.
 Another partner also had a relative in their 80s needing long term care, so they knew how important this insurance is.
-That sale happened within a month.”
+That sale happened within in a month.’

-Return of premium also can offer a strong appeal to executives in their 40s, she says.
+Return of premium can also offer a strong appeal to executives in their 40s, she says.

 “Younger executives love return of premium in case they never use long term care and need to shift funds to their kids,” she says.